JoannaKyl/CS50x/Week 5 Data Structures/inheritance/README.md

 ## Credit

-This project is part of Harvard's CS50x course.
+This project was developed as part of Harvard University's CS50x course.
 For more details, visit:  [CS50 Inheritance Problem Set](https://cs50.harvard.edu/x/2024/psets/5/inheritance/).

+**Note:** This repository contains my personal projects and files from Harvard University's CS50x course.
+If you’re currently enrolled, please respect academic integrity and complete assignments independently.